Building a Flow

 Duplicating or deleting steps

-To duplicate a step, hover on the step and click on the middle "duplicate" icon that appears right below the step.
+To duplicate a step, hover on the step and click on the middle icon that appears right below the step.
 All step settings will be preserved when you duplicate the step, but it will only duplicate steps within the same flow.
-To be able to copy steps across flows, see the next section, "Copying and Pasting steps within and between flows."
+To learn about copying steps across flows, see the next section, "Copying and Pasting steps within and between flows."

-To delete a step, hover on the step and click on the "trash" icon.
+To delete a step, hover on the step and click on the trash bin icon.
 A confirmation prompt will appear asking you to confirm that you'd like to delete this step.
-You can also click on the step and hit the "delete" key on your keyboard to also delete the step.
-Once you delete a step, there won't be able to a way to retrieve it from the trash, so please be careful before deleting steps.
+You can also click on the step and hit the "delete" key on your keyboard to delete the step.
+Once you delete a step, there won't be able to a way to retrieve it from the trash, so be careful before deleting steps.

-We also have a feature called "snippets," which allow you to copy and paste multiple steps within a flow and between flows.
+We also have objects called snippets, which allow you to copy and paste multiple steps within a flow and between flows.

-To create a snippet, first, select the steps that you want to copy.
+To create a snippet, first select the steps that you want to copy.
 If you copy steps connected together by arrows, their connections will be maintained when pasted.
-To select steps, you can hold the shift key and click on every step you are interested in copying.
+To select, you can hold the shift key and click on steps one by one.
 Or, you can hold shift, click on an empty portion of your canvas, and then drag a box to select a large group of steps.
-If you select too many, hold shift and click a selected step to unselect it.
+If you select unwanted steps, hold shift and click on a step to deselect it.

 Now, copy the steps using your keyboard.
-Use the Cmd/Ctrl key + the c key to copy.
+Use ⌘/Ctrl + C to copy.
 You can also use your browser menu to copy.
 A yellow banner will appear: "Copied to clipboard.
-Please be aware that copied steps may contain sensitive data."
+Note that copied steps may contain sensitive data."

 parabola:cb:af4f35234fc747a5b0bbda8bf14fefcf

 That is what we call a snippet.
-Snippets do not expire so you can use it as many times as you need.
-You can even share them with others to use, even if they're on different Parabola teams.
-To paste a snippet, copy that whole string and then use your keyboard to paste that snippet on your Parabola flow (Cmd/Ctrl key + the v key to paste).
+Snippets do not expire so you can use one as many times as you need it.
+You can also share them with others to use, even users on different Parabola teams.
+To paste a snippet, copy that whole string and then use your keyboard or browser to past (⌘/Ctrl + V).

 Navigating around the canvas